lukeocodes/zpg-rtf-php/README.md

 ## Todo

-- Use a JSON serialization library to create the request payloads instead of \JSONSerializable.
+- Use a JSON serialization library to create the request payloads instead of `\JSONSerializable`.
 - Introduce better built in exception types and error handling.
 - Look at a Rightmove RTDF equivalent. 😇
 - Check enum's for their values on `set` instead of relying on JSON validation.